The Private Wealth & Private Client Review: New Zealand

 New Zealand trust law is derived from English trust law.
 For a variety of fiscal reasons, the trust is commonplace in New Zealand.
 New Zealand trust jurisprudence is robust and well understood by lawyers, judges and accountants.

 The New Zealand foreign trust has been a part of New Zealand's legislative framework since 16 December 1988.
-It is a simple and logical structure, the result of a deliberate policy of the New Zealand government.
+It is a simple and logical structure, the result of a deliberate policy of the government.
 The New Zealand exempt trust offers non-residents of New Zealand all the advantages of a conventional tax-free structure within a well-regulated jurisdiction.
 Features of a New Zealand foreign trust are as follows:

 - a trustee holds the trust assets for the persons described in the trust deed as beneficiaries;